 - To protect networks by announcing upstream providers using a special BGP community, that your side does not route the attacked addresses anymore, or that they should null-route the announced addresses.
-This network protection technique is called black-holing or RTBH (Remote Triggered Black Hole). - To divert DoS, DDoS and DrDoS traffic through a Filter system that will clean the traffic.
+This network protection technique is called black-holing. - To divert DoS, DDoS and DrDoS traffic through a Filter system that will clean the traffic.